fluencelabs/cli/docs/configs/fluence-properties-dependencies.md

 ## cargo

-A map of the exact cargo dependency versions.
-Acts like a lock file.
+A map of cargo dependency versions.
 CLI ensures dependencies are installed each time you run commands that depend on Marine or Marine REPL

 `cargo`